Family Stage ~ hosting music, including main stage acts with family sets, full puppet theater, and Gumbo Wobbly; High Sierra’s favorite clown

-- Art House ~ hosting diverse art projects, including a giant mural, all day long
+Art House ~ hosting diverse art projects including art made with a bike

-Sing Along Hut ~ to play music, sing, and even write your very own songs
+Sing Along Hut ~ to play music, sing, and listen to stories in a kids-size environment

-- Village Greens ~ for play, play, play.
-Juggling, hooping, water balloons and more
+Village Greens ~ bubbles with a unicorn, fun group games, water balloons and more

-- Shady Chill Zone ~ that doubles as a nice place to breastfeed for new mothers
+Shady Chill Zone ~ our rest area that doubles as a nice place to breastfeed for new mothers.

 We try to create a quieter and more kid-friendly environment in the eastern end of the Shady Grove campground (quieter late at night, louder early in the morning).
 If you’re interested in camping in Family Camp, let your shuttle driver or parking attendant know and you’ll be pointed in the right direction.
 An on-site vehicle pass is required to park in Family Camp.
 Visit Camping and Parking for more information.

-The Rockin’ Nannies are a group of qualified educators, professionals, and CPR-certified child care providers who will once again offer their services at High Sierra.
-They will be hosting a Rockin’ Slumber party from 8pm-4am in the Tulsa E. Scott Building each night and will supply activities, snacks and TLC in a safe, fun environment while you moms and dads enjoy some “grown up time” to get your festival groove on.
+The Rockin’ Nannies are a group of qualified educators, professionals and child-care providers who offer their services at High Sierra.
+They host a Rockin’ Slumber party the Tulsa E. Scott building each night and supply activities, snacks and TLC in a safe, fun environment while moms and dads enjoy some “grown up” time.
 Visit therockinnannies.com to learn more about them.

 Come join in the parade fun!
-We’re pleased to welcome back Third Planet Ceremonial Celebrations.
-These puppeteers, artists and performers from Willits, CA bring forth images in a joyous way that honors, celebrates and fosters life on our planet Earth, third planet from the Sun.
 Wear a funky, colorful costume (some are available for loan) and come to the Parade Booth at the pavilion behind the Family Area.
 Wear a silly hat, carry a flag or a large puppet!
 Paint your face and parade in style.
 The Parade Booth opens every day one hour before we take off, and closes one hour after the start of the parade (please return costumes and parade gear).
-Joining Third Planet this year are Wolfthump, Samba Stilt Circus and surprise musical guests!